hankertrix/Dotfiles/.config/README.md

 The [configuration for `darkman`](./darkman/config.yaml) is very simple, the configuration file here is literally all the values you can change about `darkman`.
-It just sets the location for changing the theme automatically, and also enables dbus and the xdg-desktop-portal integration.
+It just sets the location for changing the theme automatically, and also enables `dbus` and the `xdg-desktop-portal` integration, while disabling `geoclue`.

 ## [Dunst](https://github.com/dunst-project/dunst)